Manuela Perteghella: Career

 Perteghella is a former university lecturer and a former school governor.
 From 2006 to 2012, she was a senior lecturer at London Metropolitan University.
 She has also worked as a curator of community arts projects, published research in literary translation and been a principal tutor at the University of Warwick, a contributing artist and researcher at King's College London, and an associate lecturer for the Open University.

 In the 2024 United Kingdom general election, Perteghella won the constituency of Stratford-on-Avon, garnering 23,450 votes.
 Her majority was 7,122.
 She is the first non-Conservative MP elected for the area since 1950 and the first female MP of the constituency.
 Perteghella has served as a Stratford-on-Avon district councillor, representing the ward of Welford-on-Avon since a 2020 by-election.

 According to her Register of Members' Interests, she stood down as a Director of Environmental Policy Consulting following her election, and worked as an Associate Lecturer at the Open University.

 Personal life

 Perteghella is married to Dr Bruce Horton, who is an environmental economist, and they have three children together.
-She lives with her family in Welford.

 Despite having lived in the United Kingdom for 30 years, Perteghella was not permitted to vote in the 2016 United Kingdom European Union membership referendum as she was not a British citizen at the time.
 She cited as her inspiration for entering politics her "feeling of being (quite literally) disenfranchised [which] was, through engaging with politics itself, transformed into a sense of empowerment".